Bragg Creek Education Services Association

 Services and Early Interventions

-This level of funding provides for children with mild to moderate delays in one area such as speech or motor development.
-These funds provide for regular visits to a professional therapist during the school year.
-This funding is available for 2 years only, one of which must be the kindergarten year.
+This level of funding provides services for children with mild to moderate delays in one area such as speech or motor development.
+This funding is available for a maximum of two years, one of which must be the child’s kindergarten year.

 Program Unit Funding (PUF)

 Program Unit Funding is available to children who have been identified with severe delays and require support within their learning environment.
 PUF is available for a maximum of three years.
 The child must be registered in and be attending a preschool, daycare or community program that offers a minimum of 400 hours for the school year.

 Children receive a multi-disciplinary team who will work in the classroom on developmentally appropriate learning goals, in consultation with teachers, parents and teaching assistants.